StefMa/pkl-gha/README.md

 # pkl-gha

-A [Pkl](https://pkl-lang.org/) template for writing a GitHub Action workflow.
+A [Pkl](https://pkl-lang.org/) template for writing GitHub Action workflows.

 ## What?